slashworks/MQwatch/README.md

 ## Quick start

-MQwatch looks up the computedStyle of the body element and scann for body:after { contant: "myDefinition" }.
+MQwatch looks up the computedStyle of the body element and scan for body:after { contant: "myDefinition" }.
 This keys are the identifyers to trigger events.

 So first we have to define the body:after elements to each media query we like to trigger.